 Regardless of whether a person potentiates tramadol or misuses it in some other way, it can lead to a long list of uncomfortable and dangerous side effects.
 The most common side effects of tramadol begin with confusion, rapid heart rate, high blood pressure, twitching/rigid muscles, shivering, diarrhea, and headaches.

 Tramadol increases the amount of serotonin in the body, which is a chemical responsible for elation and relaxation.
 However, too much serotonin can induce seizures.
 Seizures are also likely to be caused by potentiating tramadol.

 Antidepressants increase a person’s risk of seizures when taken with tramadol because they act as selective serotonin reuptake inhibitors (SSRIs).
 SSRIs work by blocking the brain’s ability to reuptake serotonin.
 Meanwhile, serotonin works to increase the amount of serotonin produced by the brain.
 In combination with SSRIs, tramadol creates an over-abundance of serotonin in the body, which amplifies its effects.

 Antidepressants are not the only drugs used to potentiate tramadol.
 Other prescription drugs, like amphetamines, can also lead to potentiation.
 Using amphetamines along with tramadol increases the effects of opioids within the body.

 Are you or a loved one displaying signs or symptoms of Tramadol addiction?
 You don’t have to suffer in silence, we can help.
-Zinnia Healing facilities provide a warm and welcoming space for clients to relax while our professional staff helps them heal.
+Zinnia Health facilities provide a warm and welcoming space for clients to relax while our professional staff helps them heal.
 Call us at (855) 430-9439 for a safe and successful path to recovery.

 Recognizing and Managing a Tramadol Addiction

 Frequently, people misuse tramadol and other prescription drugs because of the misconception that they are safer.
 While tramadol and other opioids are considered safe and effective when prescribed by a medical professional for a legitimate purpose and taken as intended, they can be dangerous in the wrong hands.

 The changes opioids make to the brain induce cravings and encourage a person to continue using the substance, no matter what rational thought tells them to do.

 As such, recovering from a tramadol addiction is not easy, and simply taking tramadol away from an addicted individual is not helpful or wise.
 A person who has become dependent on opioids can die because of withdrawal complications, which means a guided medical detox is the safest way forward.

-Withdrawal and Detox
+1. Tramadol Withdrawal and Detox

 If a person tries to quit tramadol suddenly, they’re likely to experience severe symptoms like diarrhea and vomiting, which can lead to dehydration.
 Trying to drink fluids to rehydrate can be impossible because it creates a cycle of vomiting again and becoming more dehydrated.
 That dehydration can then contribute to organ failure and delirium, either of which could be life-threatening.

 Given the life-threatening symptoms of tramadol withdrawal, it’s essential for anyone with an opioid addiction to place themselves into a medical detox.
 A medical detox will help soothe withdrawal symptoms and monitor a person’s health to ensure they do not experience any serious complications.

-Ultimately, the detox process is uncomfortable, but it’s entirely unavoidable.
+The detox process is uncomfortable, but it’s entirely unavoidable.
 A medical detox is a critical step in the recovery process, and it makes the first stepping stone towards a brighter future.
 Generally, the symptoms of withdrawal will peak within the first week of detox.

 Following the initial detox process, a person is not “cured” of their addiction.
 The detox is just the first step used to get a person safe and sober enough that they’re ready to begin the mental treatment for their addiction.

 Throughout rehabilitation, a person is likely to experience some ongoing triggers, and part of the process is learning how to respond to those triggers in a healthy manner.
 Examples of triggers include exhaustion, depression, anger, and hunger.

 The goal of rehabilitation is multi-faceted.
 First and foremost, the goal is to help a person understand why they misused tramadol in the first place and what triggered the misuse over time.
 They’ll also speak with a professional to understand what needs to change so that they don’t fall into the same cycle of misuse in the future.

 Treating co-occurring disorders is another significant part of rehabilitation.
 A co-occurring disorder is any disorder a person is suffering from, like stress or depression, whether or not they feel it directly impacted or prolonged their substance use.

 The third and final phase of tramadol addiction treatment is continuing care.
 Continuing care begins at the end of structured rehabilitation, and it can last for as long as necessary.
-Continuing care helps a person gradually transition from the structured treatment program they were involved in and re-focus on personal goals and home life.
+This type of care helps a person gradually transition from the structured treatment program they were involved in and re-focus on personal goals and home life.

 Often, continuing care involves follow-ups with the care staff to help a person stay focused on the goals they laid out for themselves during rehabilitation.
 Beyond staying drug-free, a person may be guided to set nutritional, wellness, career, and educational goals.

 Opioids are incredibly potent, and it’s impossible to overcome an addiction to tramadol or another substance on your own.
 Aside from the detox process being uncomfortable, quitting “cold turkey” or without medical guidance can put your life at risk.